Sign In / Sign Out

 - Map and Locations

-Within this concentration, students have the option of three tracks of study: directing, producing, or media and technology.
-Each of these focused courses of study is supported by the degree-wide emphasis on ethical filmmaking practices, innovative creative expression, and preparation for a career as an industry professional.
+Within this concentration, students have a choice between three upper-division tracks of study: directing, producing and media technology.
+Each of these focused courses of study is supported by the degree-wide emphasis on ethical filmmaking practices, innovative creative expression and preparation for a career as an industry professional.

 All students enter as majors in the filmmaking practices concentration.
-After completing the required five core film degree courses (15 credits), students are eligible to apply to the selective, studio-based concentration in film and media production.
-Students who enter ASU as freshman typically apply for the film and media production program in their third or fourth semester; transfer students may apply earlier depending on academic record, experience, and preparation.
+After completing the required five core film degree courses (for 15 credits), students are eligible to apply to the studio-based concentration in film and media production.
+Students who enter ASU as freshman typically apply for the film and media production program in their third or fourth semester; transfer students may apply earlier depending on academic record, experience and preparation.

 Film (Film and Media Production) (BA)